nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * You can replace the add command inputs with the relevant details of your items.
 * You can include optional details such as the priority and cost.
-  - e.g. Enter `add d/Meiji Shrine du/120 p/5 c/20` instead to specify the priority as 5 and the cost as $20.
+  - e.g. Enter `add d/Visit Meiji Shrine du/120 p/5 c/20` instead to specify the priority as 5 and the cost as $20.
-* For additional information, refer to the [`add` command](#adding-an-item--add) explanation in the [Features](#features) section under itinerary planning page commands.
+* For additional information, refer to the [`add` command](#adding-an-activity--add) explanation in the [Features](#features) section under itinerary planning page commands.

 </div>
 <div style="page-break-after: always"></div>

-Try adding a few more items!
-You should see the items listed in the Wishlist.
+Try adding a few more activities!
+You should see the activities listed in the Wishlist.

-To schedule an item from your Wishlist on a specific day in your itinerary, use the [`plan` command](#scheduling-an-item--plan).
+To schedule an item from your Wishlist on a specific day in your itinerary, use the [`plan` command](#scheduling-an-activity--plan).
 For example, type `plan 1 d/1 st/10:00` into the command box and Enter.
 Waddle will schedule the first item on your Wishlist for Day 1 of your itinerary starting at 10am.
 You should see the item being moved from the Wishlist section to the Day 1 item list, as follows: